concourse/hush-house/README.md

 ```

-4. Populate the `.values.yaml` file with the credentials
+4. Populate the `.values.yaml` file with credentials

 ```sh